Announcement Type: New—Limited Competition

-Program progress reports are required semi-annually at the 6 month from start date and then the final report within 30 days after the budget period ends.
-These reports must include a brief comparison of actual accomplishments to the goals established for the period, a summary of progress to date or, if applicable, provide sound justification for the lack of progress, and other pertinent information as required.
-A final report Start Printed Page 39354must be submitted within 90 days of expiration of the period of performance.
+Program progress reports are required semi-annually.
+These reports must include a brief comparison of actual accomplishments to the goals established for the six month period, a summary of progress to date or, if applicable, provide sound justification for the lack of progress, and other pertinent information as required by the program office.
+A final report must be submitted within 90 days of expiration of the budget or period of performance.

 B. Financial Reports

-Federal Financial Report (FFR or SF-425), Cash Transaction Reports are due 30 days after the close of every calendar quarter to the Payment Management Services, HHS at https://pms.psc.gov.
-The applicant is also requested to upload a copy of the FFR (SF-425) report into our grants management system, GrantSolutions.
-Failure to submit timely reports may result in adverse award actions blocking access to funds.
+Federal Financial Report (FFR or SF-425), Cash Transaction Reports are due 30 days after the close of every calendar quarter to the Payment Management Services, HHS at: https://pms.psc.gov.
+It is recommended that the applicant also send a copy of the FFR (SF-425) report to the Grants Management Specialist.
+Failure to submit timely reports may cause a disruption in timely payments to the organization.

 Grantees are responsible and accountable for accurate information being reported on all required reports: The Progress Reports and Federal Financial Report.